ChrisSl789/EstimationStatisticsPresentation/README.md

 # EstimationStatisticsPresentation
-Using estimation statistics instead of P-value
+Using estimation statistics instead of P-values